Pat Morita: Early work

 Morita's first movie roles were as a henchman in Thoroughly Modern Millie (1967) and a similar role in The Shakiest Gun in the West (1968), starring Don Knotts.
-He also appeared in the 4th episode of the 1st season of The Courtship of Eddie's Father.
+He also appeared in the fourth episode of the 1st season of The Courtship of Eddie's Father (1969) and in the first episode of the second season of Columbo (1972).
 Morita had other notable recurring television roles on Sanford and Son (1974–1976) as Ah Chew, a good-natured friend of Lamont Sanford, and as South Korean Army Captain Sam Pak on the sitcom M*A*S*H (1973, 1974).
 He was also cast as Rear Admiral Ryunosuke Kusaka in the war film Midway (1976).